Contact Info

 TSS1 pitch and roll conventions.

-In the event that a sounding is done with wrong motion sensor settings, it is always possible to correct this during post-processing of the data in the "Sounding Wizard" (via the "Offsets Tool").
+In the event that a sounding is done with incorrect motion sensor settings, it is always possible to correct this during post-processing of the data in the "Sounding Wizard" (via the "Offsets Tool").
 In the offsets tool, just click the "Swap Sign" option for the direction you want to correct.
-When your motion sensor does not support heave, just ignore this setting.
+If your motion sensor does not support heave, just ignore this setting.

 Possible motions which are reported by your motion sensor